 North Dakota roving grain buyer’s surety bonds ensure that principals (grain buyers) faithfully perform all duties in compliance with the laws and rules set by the North Dakota Public Service Commission (Chapter 60-02.1 of the North Dakota Century Code), including paying for all grain purchased or marketed.
 If the principal fails to adhere to these terms, the bond protects harmed parties from financial loss as a result of the principal’s or the principal’s agents’/employees’ unethical and unlawful business practices.

-How to become a grain buyer in North Dakota
+How to obtain a North Dakota grain buyer license

-All grain buyer applications for licensure in North Dakota must be submitted to the Public Service Commission.
-The following materials must accompany the application (SFN52016):
+All grain buyer applications for North Dakota licensure must be submitted to the Public Service Commission.
+The North Dakota roving grain buyer license checklist shows the following materials must accompany the application: